laxmena/PyCalendly/README.md

 redirect_uri = "<redirect_uri>"

 oauth2 = CalendlyOauth2(
-    self.client_id,
+    client_id,
-    self.client_secret,
+    client_secret,
     redirect_uri
 )
 ```

 ### Methods
 - `authorization_url` - Returns the formatted authorization URL
-- `get_access_token` - Send a request to obtain the access token
+- `get_access_token` - Send a request to obtain the given access token
-- `revoke_access_token` - Send a request to revoke the access token
+- `revoke_access_token` - Send a request to revoke the given access token
-- `refresh_access_token` - Send a request to refresh the access token
+- `refresh_access_token` - Send a request to refresh the given access token
-- `introspect_access_token` - Send a request to bring details of the access token
+- `introspect_access_token` - Send a request to bring details about the given access token

 ## Issues
 Feel free to submit issues and enhancement requests.